sarves/thamizhi-pos/README.md

 However, we found that the Amrita POS tagged data are more clean, therefore, we used it to train the POS tagger.
 We used Stanza, a neural based framework developed by Stanford University - a sccuessor of their CoreNLP framework, to train the POS tagger.

 The trained models can be [found here](http://nlp-tools.uom.lk/thamizhi-pos/models/models) in a compressed format.
-This file is in tgz format, you can extracted it using tar.
+This file is in tgz format, you can extract it using tar.

 ### How to use ThamizhiPOSt